KeopsKps/basic-neural-network-to-predict-housing-prices/README.md

 1- Data Visualization of house prices and various features associated with it <br>
 2- Predictive Data Analysis to predict house prices with varying features

+## Exploratory Data Analysis

+Before going forward to start building the model, I'd first develop a general understanding of the dataset by doing a exploratory data analysis.

+This include:

+- Compute measures of central tendency
+- Measures of dispersion.
+- Graphical distribution
+- Feature engineering

+## Build model

+As the name imply, this section is all about building the model, measure the performance on validation set, avoid overfitting and underfitting, etc.